Adcorp Group drives innovation

 “This project is a great example of our trusted relationship with our clients.
 Adcorp came up with the concept and we developed the technology solution around that to enable the process.
 More than 150 ideas were submitted in the first campaign,” says Gillham.

 Such was the success, Adcorp decided to award two candidates with R1-million each in recognition of their great ideas.
 These ideas, along with others submitted in the competition, are expected to generate an additional R300-million over five years.
-Adcorp are now busy with round two, a global launch, including Australia, Singapore, and the rest of Africa.
+Adcorp is now busy with round two, a global launch, including Australia, Singapore, and the rest of Africa.

 “Adding an international footprint does introduce new complexities such as finding clever ways to utilise video conferencing.
 However, the experience of Decision Inc. in the SharePoint space will greatly assist in this regard.
 They have definitely been a valuable partner in this project to date,” concludes Gazendom.